 These consolidated financial statements are prepared in accordance with U.S. generally accepted accounting principles ("GAAP") as set forth in the Financial Accounting Standards Board's ("FASB") Accounting Standards Codification ("ASC").
 All intercompany transactions and balances have been eliminated in consolidation.
 The notes are an integral part of the Company's consolidated financial statements.
-All intercompany transactions and balances have been eliminated in consolidation.
+Certain prior year amounts have been reclassified to conform to the current year presentation.
+In particular, the Company started presenting the tax receivable agreement liability as a stand-alone line item in the consolidated balance sheets.